sbehnfeldt/usepopcorn/README.md

 Put this functionality inside a useEffect() call with a dependency of the OMDB ID.

 ### Lesson 153: Adding a New Effect: Changing Page Title

+### Lesson 154: The useEffect Cleanup Function

+Cleanup function is a function we can return from an effect.
+Executes before the effect is executed again, and also when component unmounts.
+Necessary whenever the side effect keeps happening after the component has been re-rendered or unmounted, to prevent race conditions.
+For example:

+* HTTP request -> cancel request
+* API subscription -> cancel subscription
+* Start timer -> stop timer
+* Add event listener -> remove listener

+Each useEffect() should do only one thing, handle only one side effect.
+This makes cleanup easier.

+### Lesson 155: Cleaning Up the Title

+Component variables still available to cleanup function even after component unmounts and is destroyed due to the way JavaScript closures work.